Family Business in Divorce, Control, Date of Valuation, and the Buy out

 The first step in determining who can control the business is to figure out the ownership structure.
 Here, we may run into a conflict between Title 25 (Domestic Relations and Divorce) and Title 10 (Corporations and Partnerships).

 Let’s look at another example.
-If Tony and I had opened a restaurant during the marriage and we had both worked in the business and relied upon the restaurant for our income and support, things would be trickier.
-If Tony files for divorce, he doesn’t have the right to kick me out of the restaurant.
-I have rights under Title 10 as a business owner to information, control and access to my business.
-Now we, a divorcing couple, must figure out how we will run our business while going through divorce proceedings.
+If Kevin Smith and his wife Deborah had opened a restaurant during the marriage and they had both worked in the business and relied upon the restaurant for income and support, things would be trickier.
+If Kevin files for divorce, he doesn’t have the right to kick Deborah out of the restaurant.
+She has rights under Title 10 as a business owner to information, control and access to her business.
+Now they, a divorcing couple, must figure out how they will run their business while going through divorce proceedings.

 Typically when we need an order on an issue pending a divorce, an attorney would file in court for a temporary order granting custody or control of a piece of property to one spouse.
 We see this happen with the marital home.
 It isn’t unusual for one spouse to be granted control and use of the home during the divorce proceedings.
 The spouse who doesn’t live there retains their ownership interest but loses the ability to control the home.
 When there is a business involved a judge may or may not enter a similar order regarding the temporary control and operation of a business.